CodeTogether :: On-Premises

 Hosts can share servers—great for testing web apps without deploying, or even relaying a remote debug session, database connections or web sockets.
 A shared terminal allows guests to observe commands the host is executing in the terminal view with the corresponding output.
 The host controls access to servers and terminals, with the option to grant write access to terminals.
 Another handy feature lets the host share consoles so participants can view the output of programs and unit tests.

 Run Tests & Launches

 A good test suite is a great way to catch bugs early and improve productivity.
-New to 4.2, guests can now remotely run tests and analyze the results.
-Guests can even write tests, allowing test-driven development (TDD) in a remote environment.
+Guests can now remotely run tests and analyze the results.
+They can even write tests, allowing test-driven development (TDD) in a remote environment.
 JUnit, TestNG, PHPUnit and pytest support are currently available, with support for additional frameworks coming soon.
 Guests can also execute run configurations from the host IDE, remotely launching applications with the ability to stop and monitor the invocations.

 CodeTogether 4.2 introduced a metrics dashboard with access to real time information like the number of online users and active sessions, as well as historical usage trends.
 Historical data is represented as a graph to easily visualize usage.
 Stats on edge servers along with an activity log are also included.
 Stats can be exposed with StatsD for integration with tools like Prometheus or Graphite and a number of logs are also available for download directly from the dashboard.

 Regardless of how your team chooses to collaborate, CodeTogether Teams can help!

 Perfect for collaboration across the office or around the globe.
 Supports multiple groups coding at the same time with a seamless flow for moving between groups.

 It’s simple to host a peer review, even if everyone uses different IDEs.
 The host maintains control, granting read-only access or letting others code too.

 Nowhere is team collaboration more important than in design.
 CodeTogether is great for designing the object model to start your project off right.